 Expertise offered: Atomic detail molecular simulations of antibiotics with known targets and/or the cell membrane.
 Library-based design approaches and high-throughput screening assays.

-Issues: The very small number of bacterial species we use to test our compounds on.
+Bottlenecks: The very small number of bacterial species we use to test our compounds on.
 Pharmacokinetic and toxicity assays.

 Keywords: Antimicrobial peptide, in silico, molecular simulation, peptide design, peptide-drug conjugate.